GuoshiuanLin/SP4E_HW/HW3/README.md

     - Under Display (GeometryRepresentation) change Coloring to Field 12 for temperature visulatization, Field 14 for the heat visualization
     - Click show/hide color legend for the legend visualization

-Results observed from Paraview simulation are presented below for temperature visualization and heat visualisation respectively:
+Results from Paraview are presented below for temperature and heat respectively:

 <p align="left">
   <img src="HW3/figures/temperature_visualization.png" width="1000" />